pdolan32/pdolan32/README.md

-# Hi there!
+## Hi there!
 My name is Patrick 👋

+### About Me

-## I am a student in Intro to Data Science
+  I am a student enrolled in the Intro to Data Science course who is interested in learning more about data science practices and applications.

   📍 **New Jersey, USA**
   🏫 **Student at the University of Notre Dame**